pkdevaraj/Presentations/Introduction2.md

 Configuration Management when applied over the life cycle of a system, provides visibility and control of its performance.
 It verifies if a system performs as intended, and is identified and documented in sufficient detail to support its projected life cycle.

 ###Configuration Management Tools
-There are various toold available for configuration management and few of them are listed below.
+There are various tools available for configuration management and few of them are listed below.

 - #####Ansible